 If the child remains in the physical custody of their parent, the jurisdictional trial or hearing must begin no later than 60 days after the petition was filed.
 The court may set out the hearing beyond the 60 days for good cause (written order with factual findings required), although this is not recommended.
+ORS 419B.305(1)

-In either circumstance, the jurisdictional trial cannot be set for a date less than 10 days after the last tribe, parent, or Indian custodian receives notice.
+• In either circumstance, the jurisdictional trial cannot be set for a date less than 10 days after the last tribe, parent, or Indian custodian receives notice.
 However, upon request, the court must grant the Indian child's parent, Indian custodian, or tribe up to 20 additional days from the date upon which notice was received by the last individual who receives notice if they so request.

-Or Laws 2021, ch 398, §57(1).; 25 CFR § 23.113.
+ORS 419B.639(5); 25 CFR § 23.113.